christoph-horst/blog/drafts/2017-12-29-whats-the-problem.markdown

 operator symbol, e.g. $a\diamond b$ instead of $\mu(a,b)$.
 It is required to satisfy an *associative law*, i.e., $a\diamond(b\diamond c) = (a\diamond b)\diamond c$ should hold for all $a, b, c\in M$.
-The second data is a particular element $e\in M$ which acts as a left and right *identity element*, i.e. for all $a\in M$ we have $e\diamond a = a = a\diamond e$.
+The second datum is a particular element $e\in M$ which acts as a left and right *identity element*, i.e. for all $a\in M$ we have $e\diamond a = a = a\diamond e$.